 The Tadlock Law Office has experience in obtaining the evidence needed to prevent separate property from being divided by a court.

 Post-Divorce Maintenance is the term used to describe what is typically referred to as “alimony” in Texas.
 Texas permits post-divorce maintenance to be awarded in limited situations.
 These situations are based upon the marriage duration, as well as physical or mental disability.
 To obtain post-divorce support, a divorcing spouse has the burden of proof to show their eligibility.
 If eligibility is proven, the requesting spouse must then prove the existence of funds from with the other spouse can pay maintenance.

-DALLAS DIVORCE ATTORNEY
+NORTH TEXAS DIVORCE ATTORNEY